Codecademy/docs/content/lua/concepts/coroutines/terms/create/create.md

 ---
-Title: '.create()'
+Title: 'create()'
-Description: '.create() is used to create a new coroutine with a function as an argument that will run within the new coroutine.'
+Description: 'Returns a new coroutine with a function as an argument that will run within the new coroutine.'
 Subjects:
   - 'Computer Science'
 Tags: